The difference between givers and takers

 Givers think of others first.

 Givers tend to have more social motives for their goals and actions.
-This could turn the behavior into submissive and self-defeating behavior.
+It could turn the behavior into submissive and self-defeating behavior.
 As if you as an individual do not matter (anymore) on this earth and all other people are more important.

 You recognize donors by one or more of the following core values and beliefs.